angelomilan/ethereum-guides/GPU-cloud_mining.md

-Ethereum cloud mining for dummies
+# Ethereum cloud mining for dummies

 This step by step tutorial is easy to follow.
 It’s as easy as copy / pasting If you don’t understand what you are doing, it doesn’t matter.

-Problem:
+## Problem:
-I want to mine Ether, but I don’t want to use my machine and I don’t want to invest on new hardware and leave it always on.
+I want to mine Ether, but I do not want to use my machine and I do not want to invest on new hardware and pay thousand dollar electricity bills.

-Solution: cloud mining aka using Amazon’s cloud servers.
+## Solution: **cloud mining** aka using Amazon’s cloud servers.
 Since GPU mining is set to be 100x more efficient than CPU with Ethereum, we need to look for GPU power on the cloud.
-The answer, apparently, is Amazon Web services EC2
+The answer, apparently, is **Amazon Web services EC2**

 On ethereum forum
 https://forum.ethereum.org/discussion/2134/gpu-mining-is-out-come-and-let-us-know-of-your-bench-scores
 paul_bxd revealed an inner mean (hashrate?) of 24 MH/s using an AWS g2.8xlarge instance comparable to the benchmark of an AMD Radeon R9 280x : 23.2 MH/S which is the best in class for ethereum mining (Nvidia Geforce is far less efficient)

-We are going to create an ubuntu linux virtual machine on amazon web services (AWS) EC2 THEN we are going to install ethereum miner on ubuntu
+* We are going to create an ubuntu linux virtual machine on amazon web services (AWS) EC2 **THEN**
+* we are going to install ethereum miner on ubuntu.

 Step 1.
-a) First thing first… Get an AWS account here:
+a) First thing first… Get an AWS account [here](aws.amazon.com):
 Amazon Web Services (AWS) - Cloud Computing Services Amazon Web Services offers reliable, scalable, and inexpensive cloud computing services.
 Free to join, pay only for…aws.amazon.com